ArctosDB/documentation-wiki/_documentation/publications.markdown

 **Short Citation** is typically authorship and year, the way publications are cited when included in the text of other publications.
-Except in the case of “et al.,” these should contain no punctuation or formatting.
+Except in the case of "et al.," these should contain no punctuation or formatting.

 -   Jockusch et al. 1998